DreamEp/MySurvivorClone/README.md

 ### 5.1.
 HitBox :

-It will define the hitbox of our player/ennemy by adding it to the scene of player or ennemy - the hitbox is to deal damage so it's agressive one
+It will define the hitbox of our player/enemy by adding it to the scene of player or enemy - the hitbox is to deal damage so it's agressive one

 ```GdScript
 @export var damage = 1